Figure drawing: Contemporary studio instruction

 At the beginning of a figure drawing session, the model is often requested to make a series of brief poses in rapid succession.
 These are called gesture poses, and are typically one to three minutes each.
 Gesture drawing is a warm-up exercise for many artists, although some artists sketch out the gesture as the first step in every figure drawing.
 These broad strokes are not just done by the flick of a wrist, but by using the whole arm to capture the motion of the model.
 It also helps to keep the artist focused on the model instead of the paper.
-When it comes to the human body, artists are painfully critical; the proportions of a still life do not have to be drawn perfectly to look authentic, but even the slightest error in human proportions will be easily detected.
+Because small errors of proportion in depictions of the human body are easily noticed, artists often spend a significant amount of time training in this discipline.

 Modern and contemporary artists may choose to exaggerate or distort proportions to emphasise the gesture or perceived mood of the models' pose.
 The outcomes can be regarded as a finished artwork, expressing both the subject, the observational, emotional and mark making response to the artists figure drawing experience.

 Anatomy is only the first level of concern in life classes.
 Figure-ground relationships and other aspects of composition are also considered.
 Balance of a composition becomes more crucial and therefore more understood through life drawing.
 The artist's kinesthetic response to the pose and how this is conveyed through a choice of art media is a more advanced concern.

 Since the purpose of figure drawing classes is to learn how to draw humans of all kinds, male and female models of all ages, shapes, and ethnicities are usually sought, rather than selecting only beautiful models or those with "ideal" figures.
 Some instructors specifically seek to avoid the sort of models preferred by fashion photographers, seeking more "realistic" examples and to avoid any implication of sexual objectification.
 Instructors may also favor models of particular body types based on the unique contours or surface textures they provide.
 The variety of models hired may be limited by the need for them to hold a pose for extended periods (eliminating restless children and frail older persons), and concerns of modesty and legality when models pose nude (restricting the use of minors).